 The target group for the program is up-and-coming young scientists from Germany, Austria, and Switzerland who already indicate an independent research profile in natural science or medicine.
 Provided funding is approved, they conduct independent projects at the most renowned research institutions of their disciplines abroad.
 German research fellows have to choose a foreign research institute, while Austrian and Swiss research fellows must select a host institute in Germany.

 Recipients are expected to return to their home country at the end of the funding period and implement their newly acquired knowledge and skills there.

 - Young scientists from all areas of the natural sciences, medicine, the history of sciences or any other disciplines covered by sections of the Academy are eligible to apply.
 Applications can be submitted up to seven years after completion of the doctoral degree.
 Applicants must have a distinctive research capability, display an independent research profile and be distinguished by excellent achievements.

 - Applications may be submitted at any time.
 Decisions to award grants are made four times a year.
 Awards meetings are held on average every three to four months.

 - A waiting list is created for applications from highly suitable candidates who cannot be funded immediately due to budgetary reasons.
 This list will be maintained until the next award meeting and will then be included again.

-- The funding is awarded as a scholarship and paid directly to the person in question.
-It comprises the basic scholarship grant (according to the rates set by the German Research Foundation [DFG] for postdoctoral or research scientists), any supplements (relating to civil status or location) and a monthly allowance of €103 for costs and materials (travel costs, laboratory supplies, etc.).
-Any additional costs should be itemised separately on the funding application.
+- The funding includes a personal, individual full scholarship.
+This comprises a basic grant (according to the rates of the German Research Foundation -DFG- for postdoctoral/research grants), surcharges (according to marital status and host city), as well as a monthly budget of €250 for material and consumables (travel expenses, laboratory supplies, etc.).
+Any additional costs must be listed and applied for separately when submitting the application.

-- Proof of ability to conduct independent research
+- proof of ability to conduct independent research

 For further information, please refer to the document “Leopoldina-Förderprogramm Antrag“ (right).